Telecom

 Principal Systems Engineer

-A Principal Systems Engineer with 18 years’ experience in the telecom and IT industries, Sławomir has cooperated with various mobile network providers such as T-Mobile, SFR, Orange, O2 and Etisalat.
+A Principal Systems Engineer with over 18 years’ experience in the telecom and IT industries, Sławomir has cooperated with various mobile network providers.
 His extensive telecom and Linux knowledge enable him to effectively automate tasks and efficiently manage networks and protocols.
 A keen problem-solver, Sławomir enjoys exploring protocols and network architecture, as well as automation and DevOps strategies.

 Subscribe to our newsletter